 - 8 oz Mexican cheese blend

 - Place the pork with the marinade in a baking dish and cover with foil.
-Roast for 3 hours or until fork tender.
+Roast for 3 hours or until fork-tender.
 The pork should be tender enough that it can easily be separated with a fork.
-Shred the pork and let sit in the liquid.
+Shred the pork and let it sit in the liquid.
 Set aside until ready to use.

 - Make the salsa verde by roasting the pasilla peppers and jalapeno in 400 degrees F for 15 minutes or until the skin begins to blacken.
-Remove from the oven, place the peppers in a bowl and cover with plastic wrap.
+Remove from the oven, place the peppers in a bowl, and cover with plastic wrap.
 Let sit for 10 minutes.

 - Use a corn husk that has a tear or hole and peel strands of the husk from the top to bottom.
 Use these strands to bind the tamales together, securing the folded ends.
 Continue assembling the remaining tamales.